Thunder and the Void

 Note: All characters, narratives, and artwork featured in this series are original works created as part of my portfolio development.
 These materials have not been published and are intended to demonstrate craft technique and understanding of the Warhammer 40,000 universe.

-Last time, I wrote about designing an antagonist whose power comes from Byronic stillness, from patient, ancient intelligence.
-Today, I want to dissect his perfect opposite: a character whose intensity comes from constant motion, whose control is maintained through perpetual performance, and whose greatest fear is the moment the theater goes dark and he’s forced to face what’s underneath.
+Today I dissect his perfect opposite: a character whose intensity comes from constant motion, whose control is maintained through perpetual performance, and whose greatest fear is the moment the theater goes dark and he’s forced to face what’s underneath.

 The Dossier: What You See